 Alan Siegel, chief executive of Siegelvision, says companies need to focus marketing plans on building a clear identity

-The marketing and advertising industry is copycat, devoid of leaders, and is in the middle of a complete disruption, according to one of New York’s most famous ad men.
+The marketing and advertising industry is a copycat, devoid of leaders, and is in the middle of a complete disruption, according to one of New York’s most famous ad men.

-Alan Siegel, who is a veteran in brand and corporate identity consulting and the current chief executive of brand consultancy firm Siegelvision, said that companies and organisations copy fashions when it comes to their marketing strategies, rather than trying to communicate what they do.
+Alan Siegel, who is a veteran in brand and corporate identity consulting and the current chief executive of brand consultancy firm Siegelvision, said that companies and organizations copy fashions when it comes to their marketing strategies, rather than trying to communicate what they do.

 “Fashions come and go.
 I just don’t think that many people in major leader positions are savvy and strategically orientated and really know how to go about building an identity,” said Siegel.

-“The foundation of your organisation is your identity: Who are you?
+“The foundation of your organization is your identity: Who are you?
 What do you do?
 Why are you doing it?
 Why should people pay attention to you?
 “Then you have to have the credible messages to support it.

 “It’s really more about strategy, and its messaging the voice and how you talk to people.
 Design is a modest part of it.
 It’s one of the elements of building a voice.”